OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/cdf.md

 ---
 title: cdf
-description: This page provides detailed information about the 'cdf' function, a cumulative distribution function.
+description: "This page provides detailed information about the 'cdf' function, a cumulative" distribution function.
 It includes usage, parameters, and examples.
 keywords:
 - cdf